noam-no/noam-no/README.md

 ### Bonjour 👋

-- 📚3rd year of highschool
+- 📚1st year of college
 - 🇫🇷French
-- 💻Future IT Student
+- 💻Current IT Student
-- :accessibility: Beginner+
+- :accessibility: Beginner++
 <!--
 **DustRRaven/DustRRaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.